 Are you ready to rebrand?
 Below are several of the top reasons:

 - Have you made a significant change in your business, product or service?

-- Has the competition landscape recently changed?
+- Has your competitor landscape recently changed?

-- Have you outgrown your name?
+- Have you outgrown your brand name?

 - Has it been several years or more since you have reviewed your brand message and positioning?